QualityFrog/eBayHideSponsored/README.md

-# eBayHideSponsored
+# hideMarketplaceAds
-Google Chrome extension to hide sponsored listings from search results on eBay.
+Google Chrome extension to hide sponsored listings from search results on eBay and etsy.

 To install:
 1) Download and unzip the code.